 PANMUNJOM, South Korea — My wife and I have just returned from North Korea.

-Our visit to this communist land of tyranny and oppression lasted about 10 minutes.
+Our visit to this infamous land of tyranny and oppression lasted about 10 minutes.

-Our adventure began in Seoul, the capital of South Korea, when we headed north towards Panmunjom, a village that lies astride the North Korean-South Korean border, where the United Nations-brokered armistice that ended the Korean War was signed on July 27, 1953.
+Our adventure began in Seoul, the capital of South Korea, when we headed north towards Panmunjom, a village that lies astride the North Korean-South Korean border, where the United Nations-brokered armistice ending the Korean War was signed on July 27, 1953.

-More than 5 million Americans served in uniform on the side of South Korea during that three-year conflict, and of these, 33,667 were killed and 103,284 were wounded.
-Many more are still missing in action.
+More than 5.7 million Americans served in uniform on the side of South Korea during that three-year conflict, and of these, 37,667 lost their lives, 103,284 were wounded and 7,875 still missing in action.

 Although an uneasy truce between the two Koreas has been in effect for 61 years since the signing of the armistice, the nations are still technically at war.

-Thousands of U.S. and South Korean troops and their tanks, armored personnel carriers and artillery pieces are in place on the South Korean side of the DMZ and throughout the nation.
-On the North Korean side, there is also an awesome military presence bolstered by an ever-growing nuclear missile arsenal.
+Thousands of U.S. and South Korean troops and their tanks, armored personnel carriers, artillery pieces, aircraft and warships are at the ready on the South Korean side of the DMZ and throughout the nation should war resume.
+On the North Korean side, there;s an equally awesome military presence bolstered by an ever-growing nuclear missile arsenal.

 As our van reached the outskirts of Panmunjom truce village, it made several stops at military checkpoints, where armed U.S. and South Korean soldiers came aboard to inspect our passports and documents that authorized us to enter the Panmunjom compound.

-Our civilian driver was replaced by a U.S. Army sergeant, who handed us United Nations Visitor Declaration Form 551-1, which we were required to sign and date, that acknowledged we were entering a “hostile area” and were facing “the possibility of injury or death as a direct result of enemy action.”
+Our driver, a U.S. Army sergeant, handed us United Nations Visitor Declaration Form 551-1, which we were required to sign and date that acknowledged we were entering a “hostile area” and were facing “the possibility of injury or death as a direct result of enemy action.”

-Ludie and I also were given the once- over... to make sure that we were not wearing blue jeans, clothes with holes, “sports shoes” and “hippie” or long, unkempt hair that are banned for visitors.
+We were also given the once over..., to make sure we were not wearing blue jeans, clothes with holes, sports shoes, so-called hippie attire and long or unkempt hair banned for visitors as well.

-We then were ushered into a one-story United Nations structure, also light-blue, and taken to Conference Room T-3, where U.N. officials and representatives of the U.S. and North and South Korea hold periodic truce-related meetings, as required by the 1953 armistice agreement.
+Ludie and I then were ushered into the one-story United Nations headquarters and taken to Conference Room T-3, where U.N. officials and representatives of North and South Korea hold periodic truce-related meetings, as mandated by the 1953 armistice agreement.

-I was permitted to photograph the table and guard from the South Korean side, but, on impulse, I handed my camera to another visitor and Ludie and I sprinted over to the North Korean side.
-We were in North Korea!
-We hade entered the world’s notorious pariah state!
+I was permitted to photograph the table and guard from the South Korean side, but, on impulse, I handed my camera to a startled fellow-visitor and Ludie and I sprinted over to the North Korean side to have our photograph taken in the world’s most notorious pariah state.

-Our minders were not amused, and they ordered the Henleys back to the table’s South Korean side.
-But we managed to stay in the north for several more minutes, walking back and forth around the room and peering out the windows to see a North Korean major and two captains scowling at us.
+Our minders told us to return to the South Korean side at once, but we managed to linger in the North for about 10 minutes or so, strolling around the room and peering out the windows to see a North Korean Army major and two captains scowling at us.

-Ludie and I had no desire in being “snatched,” and were relieved to have returned to civilization safe and sound.
+The Henleys had no interest in being “snatched” and were relieved to have returned to civilization safe and sound.

-The Korean conflict is long over, but in Panmunjom, the Cold War’s last frontier, it felt like we were in the thick of long-standing international tension, hostility and danger that won’t end anytime soon.
+The Korean War is long over, but in Panmunjom, the Cold War’s last frontier, my wife and I were in the thick of long-standing international tension, hostility and danger that won’t end anytime soon.

-David C. Henley is Publisher Emeritus of the LVN.
+David C. Henley is Publisher Emeritus of the Lahontan Valley News.